ucsd-cse12-f22/ucsd-cse12-f22.github.io/syllabus.md

     **Example:** On an open assignment, you and another student chat online about the solution, you figure out a particular helper method together.
-Your file should say “//The FOO function was developed in collaboration with Firstname Lastname”
+Your comment should say “//The FOO function was developed in collaboration with Firstname Lastname”

     **Example:** On an open assignment, a student posts the